 Extra activities during free time?

-Because we are not for profit NGO each volunteer makes a daily contribution of $25 for accommodation, breakfast, lunch and dinner, airport pick up and drop off, utility bills and host family compensation.
+Because we are a not for profit NGO each volunteer makes a daily contribution of $25 for accommodation, breakfast, lunch and dinner, airport pick up and drop off, utility bills and host family compensation.

 We CANNOT provide Visa but I can offer invitation letter, assistance and information